 The train finished the trek around the south curve.

-One last curve and we will back where we started.
+One last curve and we would back where we started.

-The train returned to the station area where the next group of riders would board after we all detrained.
-We walked to the only sunny spot on the railroad to get pictures of the train passing our photo location.
+The train returned to the station area where the next group of riders would board after everyone detrained.
+Robin and I walked to the only sunny spot on the railroad to get pictures of the train passing our photo location.

-Three views of the train we just got off of.
+Three views of the train we just ridden.

 The pond by our photo location.
 We then heard the whistle blown by the conductor then a toot of the horn by the engineer so we knew the train was on the way to us.